Turtel216/VanaOS/README.md

 ### About

 An Operating System wirtten in Rust.
-Based on the series of of tutorials [Writing an OS in Rust](https://os.phil-opp.com/).
+Based on the series of tutorials [Writing an OS in Rust](https://os.phil-opp.com/).
+The main purpose of this project is to get a better understanding of bare metal Rust and the advantages and disadvantages of the language in OS Development.

-### Build Instruction
+## Build Instruction

 1. Clone the Repository